-- Entity inference: Given a wrecked triplet, like $\langle h, r, ? \rangle$ or $\langle ?, r, t \rangle$, the subtask works on inferring the missing entities to complete the triplet. - Relation prediction: Given a pair of entities and the text mentions indicating the semantic relations between them, i.e. $\langle h, ?, t, m \rangle$, this subtask predicts the best relations of the two entities. - Triplet classification: It tells whether a completed triplet is correct or not $(\langle h, r, t \rangle; 1:0)$.
+- Entity inference: Given a wrecked triplet, like $\langle h, r, ? \rangle$ or $\langle ?, r, t \rangle$, the subtask works on inferring the missing entities to complete the triplet.

+- Relation prediction: Given a pair of entities and the text mentions indicating the semantic relations between them, i.e. $\langle h, ?, t, m \rangle$, this subtask predicts the best relations of the two entities. - Triplet classification: It tells whether a completed triplet is correct or not $(\langle h, r, t \rangle)$?
+1:

-5.1 Entity inference
+5.1.
+Entity inference

 One of the benefits of knowledge embedding is that simple vector operations can apply to entity inference which contributes to knowledge graph completion.
-For example, if we would like to know which entity $h \in E_h$ is the exact head entity given the relation r and the entity t, we just need to compute the arg $\max{h \in E_h} Pr(h|r,t)$, with the help of the entity and relation embeddings.
-In the meanwhile, arg $\max{t \in E_t} Pr(t|h,r)$ will help us to find the best tail entity given the head entity h and the relation r.
+For example, if we would like to know which entity $h \in E_h$ is the exact head entity given the relation r and the entity t, we just need to compute the $\arg\max{h\in E_h} Pr(h|r,t)$, with the help of the entity and relation embeddings.
+In the meanwhile, $\arg\max{t\in E_t} Pr(t|h,r)$ will help us to find the best tail entity given the head entity h and the relation r.

-5.1.1 Dataset

-To demonstrate the wide adaptability of our approach, we prepare four datasets, i.e. NELL-50K, WN-100K, FB-500K and NELL-1M from the repositories of NELL [34], WordNet [3] and Freebase [4, 5], with varies scales as shown by Table 1.
-The NELL [35] designed and maintained by Carnegie Mellon University is an outstanding system which runs 24 hours/day and never stops learning the beliefs on the Web.
+5.1.1.
+Dataset.
+To demonstrate the wide adaptability of our approach, we prepare four datasets, i.e. NELL-50K, WN-100K, FB-500K and NELL-1M from the repositories of NELL [Carlson et al. 2010b], WordNet [Miller 1995] and Freebase [Bollacker et al. 2007; Bollacker et al. 2008], with varies scales as shown by Table 1.
+The NELL [Mitchell et al. 2015] designed and maintained by Carnegie Mellon University is an outstanding system which runs 24 hours/day and never stops learning the beliefs on the Web.
 Since the starting date of January 2010, it has acquired a knowledge repository with over 80 million confidence-weighted beliefs so far.
 The dataset NELL-50K we adopt, contains about fifty thousand training beliefs from NELL, and each belief has been validated to be true.
 We also extract a much larger one (NELL-1M) with one million training examples from NELL, where each belief is automatically learnt by machine and weighted ranging (0.5, 1.0).
 WN-100K is made by experts from WordNet, and owns only 11 kinds of relations but much more entities.
 Therefore, it is a sparse repository in which fewer entities have connections.
-The last dataset $(\mathbf{FB-500K}^{[6]})$ we use was released by Bordes et al. [13].
+The last dataset (FB-500K9) we use was released by Bordes et al. [Bordes et al. 2013].
 It is a large but dense, crowdsourcing dataset extracted from Freebase, in which almost every two entities have connections, and each belief is a triplet without a confidence score.